 - OIL Filter Adapter (Not shown) – FORD P/N FMS-M-6880-A50 Right angle ¾”-16 threads.
 Other FORD Dealer a.
 FMC Fotz61621a Gasket b.
 SPO E3tz6749a O ring c.
 SPO E3tz6a636a Copper Washer.
 These adapters are easily found in salvage yards on the 2.8, 2.9, 3.0 & 4.0 V6’s.

-- Block plates – The Timing cover to engine is pictured above (but not numbered).
+- Block plates – The Timing cover to engine block plate is pictured above but not pictured.
 It is located/PIC’d between Item 7 Cam Thrust plate and the engine block.
 The Engine to Bellhousing Block Plate is not pictured above.
 Below are the Automatic on left with the small window/plate and the manual type on the right.
 Make sure you have them.

 - The PIC below depicts the Timing Cover to engine plate’s location between the TC and engine block

 NOTE: Here is a link to a better understanding on the 60 Degree V6 Engine: http://myplace.frontier.com/~capriclubchicago/Cologne.html